thomasridgeon/myrubyapps/README.md

 bundle exec puma
 ```

-You can now open your browser and go to http://0.0.0.0:9292
+You can now open your browser and go to the link provided in your terminal, such as http://0.0.0.0:9292

-To navigate to the Port Charges Calculator, use the path http://0.0.0.0:9292/portcharges
+To navigate to the Port Charges Calculator, use the /portcharges path http://0.0.0.0:9292/portcharges